dvincentwest/radie/README.md

 ## Highlights

 -   Core Features:
-    -   DataStructure - base class, just a pandas DataFrame with some restrictions, metadata and templates for more specific sub-classes
+    -   StructuredDataFrame - base class, just a pandas DataFrame with some restrictions, metadata and templates for more specific sub-classes
     -   CSV importer that under some structure assumptions attempts to: